brainML/food4thought/README.md

 Follow the [fLoc instructions](https://github.com/VPNL/fLoc#analysis) to analyse the data using vistasoft.

 ### Method 2
+The localizer data from our paper is available at [this link](https://kilthub.cmu.edu/articles/dataset/Selectivity_for_food_in_human_ventral_visual_cortex/22049177).
 The localizer code is organized as such, with each file being independently runnable:
 - analysis
   - run_all.ipynb used to run the localizer analysis for identifying food regions
   - A set of .py files containing the necessary analysis and utility functions